seihaisensou/340-sp26-team1/README.md

 2. Provider
     1. Service listing and credentials - Register as a provider and create/modify accounts.
 List credentials and provide service description.
 Having descriptions that the customer can filter for.
+    2. Create and modify listings- A provider can create listings for services that will be viewed and/or booked by customers.
-    2. View and reply to reviews/ view ratings - View your customer reviews and reply to them.
+    3. View and reply to reviews/ view ratings - View your customer reviews and reply to them.
 View the way a customer rates the service.
-    3. View customer retention - View current customers
+    4. View customer retention - View current customers and the status of their booking.

 ## Compartilization
 The files in this repository are divided into separate folders representative of milestones.